REHA 7009 Neurological Physiotherapy Practice

 Credit Points 10

 Coordinator Fran Moran Opens in new window

-Description This unit introduces the scope of physiotherapy practice in Australia and around the world as well as ethical and professional behaviours and communication skills required by physiotherapists.
+Description This subject introduces the scope of physiotherapy practice in Australia and around the world as well as ethical and professional behaviours and communication skills required by physiotherapists.
 Students will develop skills in conducting simple subjective and objective examinations of posture, range of movement, muscle strength and length and providing gait rehabilitation.
 These knowledge and skills will be applied to the physiotherapy management of clients with acute neurological disorders. physiotherapy contexts.
-Neurological competencies addressed in this unit include introductory skills in neurological physiotherapy assessment, interpretation and prioritisation of findings along with the selection and implementation and evaluation of appropriate treatment strategies.
+Neurological competencies addressed in this subject include introductory skills in neurological physiotherapy assessment, interpretation and prioritisation of findings along with the selection and implementation and evaluation of appropriate treatment strategies.

 School Health Sciences